 Vitamin C is thought to combat this type of damage.
 As one of the most potent antioxidants in the skin, it helps neutralize molecules called free radicals that cause oxidative stress.
-This may help promote healing, and can help strengthening the scalp and hair through increased collagen production.
+This may help promote wound healing, and can help strengthening the scalp and hair through increased collagen production.

 Collagen provides essential structure in the body.
 It is also a major element in skin and helps keep it strong, elastic, and moisturized - elements we associate with a youthful and healthy appearance.

-Vitamin C seems to boost collagen production, which can help fight the appearance of dryness and rough skin on a scalp with dandruff.
+High doses of vitamin C seems to boost collagen production, which can help fight the appearance of dryness and rough skin on a scalp with dandruff.

 The immune system is thought to play a role in dandruff, in part because people with seriously compromised immune systems are more likely to suffer from the condition.
 Some researchers think the immune system in dandruff sufferers may actually be overreacting to an overgrowth of the Malassezia fungus on the scalp.
 This would explain the resulting irritation.

 While it’s still not clear exactly how the immune system works in causing or contributing to dandruff, strengthening your body’s ability to fight infection is never a bad idea.
 Vitamin C’s role in boosting immunity may have some benefit in addressing dandruff.